alexsalawin/order-service/README.md

 Message Queue (Kafka): For async events like stock updates, order allocation, fulfillment triggers.
 Keep order service as orchestration and decoupled from database and external service layers.

-b.
-API Design and Data Mapping
+# API Design and Data Mapping

 Shopify Webhook DTO: